RoDyn: Taming Interactive Robot-Dynamic 2.5D World Model for Robotic Manipulation: INTRODUCTION

-Despite this advancement, most recent methods~\cite{wu2024ivideogpt, guo2025dynamical, cen2025worldvla} remain constrained to RGB video prediction and lack explicit 3D representations.
-This limitation is particularly critical for robotic manipulation, where actions unfold in three-dimensional space.
-Without sufficient geometric and spatial understanding, video-based world models are prone to errors under visual variations and complex object interactions.
-While GWM~\cite{lu2025gwm} attempts to overcome this by employing 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} for world representation, its effectiveness is highly dependent on the quality of the reconstructed 3DGS, making it unsuitable for monocular scenes and difficult to scale across diverse settings.
-Moreover, such 4D world models are computationally expensive to train and deploy, as they must represent both two-dimensional space and time.
-Consequently, how to efficiently represent and predict the dynamics of the 3D world remains an open challenge.
+Despite recent advancements in action conditioning, existing models~\cite{wu2024ivideogpt, guo2025dynamical} remain fundamentally constrained to 2D RGB pixel prediction and lack explicit spatial representations.
+This limitation is particularly detrimental to robotic manipulation, where continuous physical interactions inherently unfold in three-dimensional space.
+Without robust geometric understanding, purely video-based world models are prone to hallucinating physically implausible dynamics, especially under severe occlusions or complex object manipulations.
+In contrast, recent efforts such as GWM~\cite{lu2025gwm}, which integrate 3D Gaussian Splatting~\cite{kerbl3Dgaussians}, attempt to alleviate this issue by incorporating explicit 3D structure.
+However, their performance depends heavily on the quality of dense 3D reconstruction, making them brittle in monocular observation settings and difficult to scale across diverse scenes.
+More critically, explicit 4D world modeling incurs substantial computational and memory overhead, resulting in inference speeds that are insufficient for high-frequency robotic control.
+Consequently, achieving the spatial awareness of 3D models while preserving the computational efficiency of video-based approaches remains a critical open challenge.

-To address the aforementioned limitations, we propose \textbf{iMoWM}, a novel framework for an \textbf{i}nteractive \textbf{m}ulti-m\textbf{o}dal \textbf{w}orld \textbf{m}odel. iMoWM simultaneously predicts color images, depth maps, and robot arm masks, making it both geometry-aware and focused on dynamic robot arm.
-To reduce computational costs, we introduce MMTokenizer, which encodes multi-modal inputs into a unified token representation.
-This module enables iMoWM to efficiently represent a 4D world model without incurring additional computational overhead.
-We then employ an autoregressive transformer framework to generate future 3D scenes in an interactively autoregressive manner with action-based condition.
-Thanks to this unified tokenization strategy, iMoWM can effectively leverage existing large-scale pretrained GPT models, such as iVideoGPT \cite{wu2024ivideogpt}.

-By virtue of its multi-modal design, iMoWM enhances the prediction of future 3D world states with improved visual fidelity, facilitates more effective real-world imitation learning, and provides a stable neural simulation framework for model-based reinforcement learning (RL).
-We evaluate iMoWM on both public benchmarks~\cite{ebert2017self, dasari2019robonet, yu2020meta} and real-world datasets.
-Extensive experiments on action-conditioned video prediction, real-world imitation learning, and visual model-based RL demonstrate that iMoWM achieves state-of-the-art performance in terms of video quality and robotic manipulation success rate.

-Comprehensively, our main contributions are as follows: \begin{itemize} \item[$\bullet$] We introduce iMoWM, a novel interactive world model that predicts color images, depth maps, and robot arm masks in an interactively autoregressive manner. \item[$\bullet$] iMoWM can generate videos for policy learning and serve as a simulator for reinforcement learning, demonstrating its strong potential for scalable robotic manipulation. \item[$\bullet$] iMoWM achieves the best performance in both visual quality and robotic manipulation on public benchmarks and real-world experiments, demonstrating the effectiveness of multi-modal world modeling. \end{itemize}